Baboushka and the Three Kings: Plot

 Baboushka and the Three Kings retells a "Russian folktale about an old woman's endless search for the Christ child".
 In a retrospective essay about the Caldecott Medal-winning books from 1956 to 1965, Norma R. Fryatt wrote, "Children will find in it something unusual, perhaps too removed from their experience and the Christmas story as they know it, but certainly it is a book to which they should be introduced...
 Primitive colors, rigid vertical lines, stylized figures, an unusual typeface that satisfied both artist and designer, – this combination of graphic skills was an experiment and one which in the main succeeded."

+Baboushka is an old woman living in a meager hut in present-day Russia at the time of the birth of Jesus.
+One snowy night, she is visited by a procession of travelers heading for Bethlehem to honor the birth.
+The Three Kings invite Baboushka to join them, but she declines as she has not finished with her day's work, and the procession leaves without her.

+Later that night, Baboushka realizes she cannot ignore her longing to see the child herself.
+The next morning, she sets out into the wilderness in search of the child, but is unsuccessful; the story ends by stating that Baboushka starts her search anew every year at Christmastime, and leaves Russian children gifts in the process.

 Song

 The 28-page book includes a song "Baboushka," verse by Edith M. Thomas and musical score by Mary Clement Sanks.